 Unofficially, doctors sometimes glance at your fasting glucose number to quickly ascertain how your body is aging on the inside.

 The solution?
 To eat mostly vegetables and lean meat.

-Another benefit to an anti-inflammatory diet is that it has a tendency to reduce those deep visceral fat deposits that line the internal organs.
+Another benefit of an anti-inflammatory diet is that it reduces the deep visceral fat deposits that line the internal organs.
 If you want a leaner and more defined midsection, try eating an anti-inflammatory diet.

-Often we’re able to see others more clearly than we see ourselves – it’s just the nature of being human.
+Often we can see others more clearly than we see ourselves – it’s just human nature.

 In training, older men have an unconscious tendency to focus on “mirror muscles,” which are those muscles above the waist and in front of your torso.